angelinayyang/angelinayyang.github.io/content/post/adv/index.md

 date: 2025-08-25

 categories:
+  - Personal Project

 tags:
     - daily journal

-weight: 3      # You can add weight to some posts to override the default sorting (date descending)
+weight: 5      # You can add weight to some posts to override the default sorting (date descending)

 ---